1995parham-teaching/argofun/README.md

 ## Introduction

-There are different ways to use ArgoCD in your pipeline.
-The following is an introduction to one of these ways.
-The following way puts Helm's chart besides the project and puts its values into a different repository.
+ArgoCD offers various integration options in your pipeline.
+This introduction will focus on one such approach, which involves storing Helm charts alongside your project and managing values in a separate repository.

-## Why?
+## Why? 🤔

-It is better to develop charts beside the main project, so you can make sure it is updated with the latest changes on the main project.
+It's recommended to develop charts alongside your main project, ensuring that they remain up-to-date with the latest changes and updates.

-Having values on git helps you to track changes over the configuration (it is way better than using Gitlab/Github secrets because you they don't keep any history.)

-## Projects Pipelines
+Storing values in a Git repository allows you to track changes to your configuration over time, providing a more transparent and auditable approach compared to using GitLab/GitHub secrets, which do not retain version history.

+## From Git to Production 🚀

-Each project that has Helm's chart, has two parts, one is the values and the other one is its chart itself.
+Each Helm chart-based project consists of two distinct components: the chart itself and its associated values.
-We can develop chart in the project repository, which seems a reasonable choice, because then you make sure chart is always updated with the changes in the code base (as I said before).
-Then create another repository for values
-(let's call it the values' repository) in which we have dependency to the project's chart.
+A reasonable approach is to develop the chart within the project's repository, ensuring that the chart remains up-to-date with changes to the codebase.
+This is because the chart is closely tied to the project's code and should reflect any changes made to it.

+Next, create a separate repository, which we'll refer to as the 'values repository', that depends on the project's chart.
+This repository will contain the values that are used to configure the chart.

 ```yaml
 apiVersion: v2